BBGuy/commerce_stock/README.txt

 About the modules:
 Commerce Stock API: The Stock API used by all modules.
 Implements validation events and actions.

-Commerce Simple stock: Creates a stock field and a rule to decrement it on order completion
+Commerce Simple stock: Creates a stock field and a rule condition to decrement it on order completion

 Commerce Simple stock rules: Provides validation rules for:
  Disabling add to cart